 Asphalt Shingle Roofing

 Asphalt shingles are the most popular conventional roofing option because of their easy installation, affordability, versatility, and long lifespan.
-These roofs typically use overlapping shingles to form a reliable surface that can hold up in harsh weather conditions and resist wear over time.
+The best asphalt shingles typically use overlapping shingles to form a reliable surface that can hold up in harsh weather conditions and resist wear over time.
 Shingles are normally flat and rectangular, and are laid in courses from bottom to top, which allows water to simply roll off of the roofing when it hits the surface.
 Asphalt shingles are ideal for many types of roofs, and are ultimately more compatible with a wider range of homes and other buildings than other types of roofing materials.

 These shingles' construction materials can vary depending on what's available locally or the nature of the roof.
 Asphalt shingles are typically made of either fiberglass or organic materials such as wood and paper combined with adhesive asphalt.
 Asphalt roofs are also typically installed over underlayment material such as asphalt felt paper, while other installations might use a lath or sheathing.